GraphicsProgramming/blog/blog/2024/2024-12-XX-the-nabla-fft-and-bloom/index.md

 If we change the kernel to a size of `512 x 512`, then doing $y$-axis first ends up costing `640` `2048`-sized FFTs followed by `1024` `2048`-sized FFTs.
 Doing $x$-axis first, on the other hand, costs `360` `2048`-sized FFTs followed by `1024` `2048`-sized FFTs.
 Unlike the previous case in which the FFTs to compare are all different-sized, this particular case is easier to analyze: $y$-axis first runs `1664` `2048`-sized FFTs in total while $x$-axis first runs `1384` FFTs of the same size, so it's reasonable to expect that $x$-axis first performs better in this case.
 Indeed, $x$-axis first takes about $1.44 \; \text{ms}$ to run, while $y$-axis first takes about $1.8 \; \text{ms}$.
 The ratio of total FFTs is very similar to the ratio of time taken: $\frac {1.44 \text{ ms}} {1.8 \text{ ms}} = 0.8$ and $\frac {1384} {1664} \approx 0.83$

 In fact, these ratios were also very similar in the `256 x 256` kernel case as well, even if the FFTs were differently-sized.
-Without running many experiments with varying sizes and hardware, however, it's hard to decide which way is better, except in particular cases like the `512 x 512` kernel case above.
+Without running many experiments with varying sizes and hardware, however, it's hard to decide which way is better without profiling, except in particular cases like the `512 x 512` kernel case above.

 ### Ringing